A Short History of the Roadrunner Food Bank, Founded 1980

-Within 18 months in the new space food distribution increased from 15 million pounds in 2008 to 22 million pounds in 2010.
+Within 18 months in the new space, food distribution increased from 15 million pounds in 2008 to 22 million pounds in 2010.
 The move to the new home was important to respond to increasing food needs by the growing number of hungry people in our state.
 From 2008 through today, food agencies are continuing to see increased food demand from the community ranging from 20 to 50 percent.
-As the economy struggles to improve, high unemployment and underemployment continues to affect our state, and even working families struggle to have enough resources to put food on their table every night.
+As the economy struggles to improve, high unemployment and underemployment continues to affect our state.
+Lower wages among working families continue to leave them struggling to have enough resources to put food on their table consistently.

 The link below opens a PDF document providing a more in depth look at the history of Roadrunner Food Bank.